ytl-al/ytl-yes-revamp/wp-content/plugins/betterdocs/README.txt

 Show off your creativity and create an amazing single doc template with advanced elements, and ready layouts with Elementor Theme Builder

+## 🤖 WRITE WITH AI AUTO WRITER ##

+Use the powerful Write With AI feature to quickly generate detailed documentation & FAQs in a few clicks without any hassle.

 ## 🚀 DOCS ARCHIVE TEMPLATE WITH ELEMENTOR ##

 Design stunning Docs page and Docs Category archive template with Elementor Theme Builder.

+## 🔄 IMPORT AND EXPORT OPTION ##

+Migrate your valuable content and back up your knowledge base with just a few clicks with easy import and export feature that seamlessly supports CSV and XML formats.

+## 📌 ONE CLICK GENERATE SAMPLE DATA ##
+Create Sample Data to streamline the knowledge base data creation process, ensuring efficiency and accuracy in populating the database.

+## 🔄  3RD PARTY MIGRATION ##
+Seamless migration of knowledge base from any 3rd party plugin like Help Scout with a single click to improve customer service capabilities.

 ## 🤖 INSTANT ANSWER BOT TO REDUCE SUPPORT TICKETS (PRO) ##